annargrs/annargrs.github.io/_pages/lab.md

 # Thesis and project supervision at ITU

+{% capture itu %}

 If you're a B.Sc. or M.Sc. student at IT University of Copenhagen, and you would like to work with me, please:

 - reach out stating `[ITU M.Sc. thesis]`, `[ITU B.Sc. thesis]` or `[ITU research project]` at the start of the subject.
 - introduce yourself and state:
-  - a few concrete topics that you are interested in,
+  - a few concrete topics that could be in our shared interests
   - your background and any relevant experience.

 Here are some of the research directions that I would be interested in: